jotavare/42-resources/README.md

 </p>

 > [!NOTE]
-> Wiki is a great place to start searching but it isn't a good source to cite for projects, it can be edited by anyone.
-Always check the sources, that's the important material.
+> Wiki is a great place to start searching and a good foundation but it isn't a good source to cite for projects, it can be edited by laypeople.
+Always check the sources first, that's the important material.

 |   |   |
 | - | - |